New serviceAccepting CFS referrals through RCEB and GGRC

 Guidance that helps families better understand IPP goals, Regional Center services, generic resources, referrals, and approved support plans.

-A simple way to organize what families actually need.
+Six tracks that organize what families actually need.

 CFS can feel confusing when everything is happening at once. bttr organizes support into clear tracks so families, participants, Service Coordinators, and providers can understand what is being worked on and why it matters.